techprimate/TPPDF/README.md

 pagination.hiddenPages = [5]
 ```

 To actually define the `style` of the pagination, you can either choose on of the predefined ones, or create a custom closure-based style.
-The pagination algorithm receives the `current` page number and the `total` pages amount and returns a String, which will then be transformed into a text element.
+The pagination algorithm receives the `current` page number and the `total` pages amount and returns a String, which will then be transformed into an attributed text element, using the attributes in the `textAttributes` dictionary.

 #### `.default`